Cappuccino has been a favorite for decades, but have you noticed newer takes like the wet and dry cappuccino popping up?

 What is a wet cappuccino and a dry cappuccino?

-Both wet and dry cappuccinos contain one or two espresso shots with foam on the top.
-They are generally served in the same size cup and look similar if you glance at them briefly.
+Both wet and dry cappuccinos give you one or two espresso shots with foam on top.
+They're usually served in the same size cup, so at a quick glance, they look pretty similar.

 A side-by-side comparison between a wet cappuccino and a dry cappuccino.